mikedlowis-prototypes/editor/docs/xedit.1.md

     Redo the previously undone change on the active region.

 * `Ctrl+x`:
     Cut the selected text to the X11 CLIPBOARD selection.
+If no text is selected then the current line is cut.

 * `Ctrl+c`:
     Copy the selected text to the X11 CLIPBOARD selection.
+If no text is selected then the current line is copied.

 * `Ctrl+v`:
     Paste the contents of the X11 CLIPBOARD selection to the active region.